SirSwooth/XenonRecomp_NB/README.md

+A fork of XenonRecomp for Banjo-Kazooie: Nuts & Bolts

 # XenonRecomp

 XenonRecomp is a tool that converts Xbox 360 executables into C++ code, which can then be recompiled for any platform.